DarrenVawter/P300_BCI/README.md

 ![P300 Response Example](/Images/P300_Response_Sample.png) ![Target vs Non-target Response Example](/Images/Target_vs_Non_Target_Response.PNG)

 #### Paradigm

 In order to leverage the P300 response, a paradigm must be designed that can differentiate information by detecting responses to unexpected stimuli.
 The first, and now somewhat canonical, paradigm developed for this puprose was by Farwell and Donchin.
 It features N columns and N rows of characters.
 Each group of characters in a single row or column then his its brightness intensified.
 Ostensibly then, if the user is looking at that row/column, the intensification would generate a measurable P300 response.
 Since the detection of a P300 response is highly probabilistic due to both signal variance and the low SNR of EEG, this is performed repeatedly and the most probable row and most probable column are tracked until some threshold criteria is met.
 At that point, the character at the intersection of the most probable row and column is classified as the desired character.
+An added benefit of flashing rows and columns is that the square root of the number of options is checked per trial.
+This should be the optimal group number as per the same logic of Van Emde Boas search trees.
+This is non-trivial to explain and not highly relevant to the technical details of this project.
+If interested, the canonical computer science two-coconut riddle and solution is explained here: https://medium.com/@jonaszk/how-fast-82aaa1e8a3d1

 ![Farwell and Donchin Paradigm](/Images/Farwell_and_Donchin_Paradigm.png)